HomeLatest NewsEnterprise ITGlobal tech major Apple’s market cap swells past $3 trillion, valuation up 5,800 since launch in 2007

 Advertisement

-As Apple’s stock has climbed in the past several months, so have analysts’ price targets.
-JP Morgan and BofA Global Research in December each raised their price targets for Apple’s stock to a street high of $210, according to Refinitiv.
+As Apple’s stock has climbed in the past several months, so have analysts’ price targets. and BofA Global Research in December each raised their price targets for Apple’s stock to a street high of $210, according to Refinitiv.
 That price target would put Apple’s market capitalization at about $3.45 trillion.

 Get the day's headlines from Tech Observer straight in your inbox